 Having a car while exploring Brittany is the best!
 As you twist along narrow regional roads, look for clusters of parked cars or an overflowing parking lot.
 Take note.
 There is most likely a narrow sandy path winding down through a pine forest to a secluded beach.

-I was taken to this best beach in France, Plage de la Touesse, by somebody in the know.
+I was taken to this beach in France, Plage de la Touesse, by somebody in the know.
 Situated between Saint-Malo and Cancale in Saint-Coulomb, it reminded me that as a traveller passing through a region, it is always a gift to find a tucked-away gem.

 Plage de la Touesse, with its soft, golden sandy beach and stunning clear blue water, is the perfect place to spend a day.
 Swim, watch the cormorants diving and know that you are in good company.